Silversmith-Mods/Verdant/README.md

-# Verdant codebase for creating multiloader mods
+# Codebase of the Verdant mod